Our Graduate Students

 Sara Martel is a PhD candidate.
 Her dissertation focuses on the use of photography as part of bereavement support practices in healthcare settings.
 More specifically, she is carrying out a qualitative study through a paediatric hospital in Toronto, interviewing parents about their experience with photography around the death of their newborn in neonatal care.
 Her doctoral committee includes Dr. Stuart J. Murray (supervisor), Steven Bailey, and Deborah Davidson.
 Sara received the Ontario Graduate Scholarship in 2011-2012 and 2012-2013.

-Publications: “Materializing Visual Culture in Communication Studies” in The Communication Review (2012)
+- “Materializing Visual Culture in Communication Studies” in The Communication Review (2012).